Keltner Bands Technical Analysis & Keltner Bands Signals

 Construction

-Adding (for the upper line) and
+Adding (for the top line) and

-Subtracting (for the lower line)
+Taking Away (for the bottom line)

 An (n-period simple moving average of an n-period ATR) * an ATR multiplier.